aedocw/epub2tts-edge/README.md

 <details>
 <summary>LINUX INSTALLATION</summary>

-These instructions are for Ubuntu 24.04.1 LTS and 22.04  (20.04 showed some depedency issues), but should work (with appropriate package installer mods) for just about any repo.
+These instructions are for Ubuntu 24.04.1 LTS and 22.04  (20.04 showed some depedency issues), but should work (with appropriate package installer mods) for just about any distro.
 Ensure you have `ffmpeg` installed before use.

 ```
 #install dependencies